venkatramanrenganathan/venkatramanrenganathan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher at the [Department of Automatic Control](https://control.lth.se) in Lund University, Sweden and I am being hosted by Dr. Anders Rantzer.
+I am a lecturer at the faculty of engineering and applied sciences at the Cranfield University, United Kingdom.
+Previously, I was a postdoctoral researcher at the [Department of Automatic Control](https://control.lth.se) in Lund University, Sweden where I was hosted by Dr. Anders Rantzer.
 Earlier I obtained my PhD in [Mechanical Engineering](https://me.utdallas.edu) (with focus on Dynamics and Controls) on 2021 from The University of Texas at Dallas, USA under the supervision of Dr. Tyler Summers.
 I hold a Masters degree in [Electrical Engineering](https://ecee.engineering.asu.edu) (with focus on Control Systems) on 2016 from the Arizona State University, USA where I was mentored by Dr. Armando Rodriguez.
 I finished my undergraduate studies in [Electrical and Electronics Engineering](https://gct.ac.in/19/department-eee-about-department) from the Government College of Technology - Anna University in Coimbatore, India in 2011 with Dr. V. Prasanna Moorthy being my mentor.

 ## Upcoming Research
-1. Currently working on a manuscript titled, **Deterministic Set Invariance for Controlled Diffusion**.
-1. Currently working on a manuscript titled, **Minimax Dual Control For Uncertain Switching Systems**.
-1. Currently working on a manuscript titled, **Stereographic Projection of Probabilistic Uncertainties**.
-1. Currently working on a manuscript titled, **Regret Analysis Using Nu-Gap Metric**.
-1. Currently working on a manuscript titled, **Probabilistic Robust Control Using High Confidence Model Ambiguity-Sets**.
+1. Currently working on a manuscript titled, **Probabilistic Robustness in the nu-gap Metric**.
 1. Currently working on a manuscript titled, **Anticipation Based Distributed Consensus Protocol for Networked Systems**.
-1. Currently working on a manuscript titled, **Data Driven Anomaly Detection Using Conformal Prediction**.
+1. Currently working on a manuscript titled, **Anomaly Detection Using Christoffel Functions**.
+1. Currently working on a manuscript titled, **Risk-aware Planning for Swarm of Drones in Uncertain Environments**.

 ## Recent Research Updates
 1. Check out my new work on **Distributed Adaptive Control for Uncertain Networks** which got recently accepted into the ECC 2024 to be held soon at KTH Stockholm, Sweden.
 [Arxiv Link](https://arxiv.org/pdf/2310.17364.pdf)